TransformerOptimus/Awesome-SuperAGI/README.md

 <img src="https://img.shields.io/twitter/follow/_superkittens?label=_superkittens&style=social" alt="_superkittens"/>
 </a>
 </summary>
-A SuperAGI agent disguised as a Twitter bot created using SuperAGI that is scheduled to tweet unique 8-bit images of superhero kittens along with captions and relevant hashtags.
+A SuperAGI agent disguised as a Twitter bot that is scheduled to tweet unique 8-bit images of superhero kittens along with captions and relevant hashtags.
 </details>